kube-HPC/kube-HPC.github.io/site/learn/Kai.md

 > **Important:**
 > To use this feature, the KAI Scheduler **must be installed and configured** in your cluster.
 > It requires **Kubernetes version 1.24.x or higher**.
 > Make sure all **prerequisites** mentioned in the [KAI GitHub repository](https://github.com/NVIDIA/KAI-Scheduler) are met before enabling this integration.
+> If your algorithm tries to use more resources than assigned at runtime, the request will not be strictly limited.

 ---